theforeman/theforeman.org/_posts/2021-11-30-foreman-community-newsletter-november-2021.md

 ## Final Community Demo of 2021

 Our final community demo of 2021 takes place on Thurs December 2.
-We will be dreaming live, and you're welcome to join us and ask questions.
+We will be streaming live, and you're welcome to join us and ask questions.
 Find more information and links at our [Foreman Community Demo 104](https://community.theforeman.org/t/foreman-community-demo-104/26281) post on our community discourse.

 ## Thank you!